dmitry-lipetsk/PostgresTests/Heap001/PostgreSQL/Set001/D20250324_001--multixact_and_wraparound/Iter000/readme.txt

 Owner of this code is Postgres Professional (Russia).

-Test to demonstrate a problem with multitransaction and wraparound.
+Test to demonstrate a problem of database cluster migration where a wraparound of multixact is occurred.

 Usage (Linux)